2.1 Understand the social environment of road transport and the rules governing it

 • Name and address of any other employers

-Sample British domestic record sheet
+Sample GB/NI domestic record sheet

-Sample British domestic record sheet
+Sample GB/NI domestic record sheet

 Enforcement of the drivers’ hours regulations is carried out by DVSA or the police in the UK.
 Both agencies have the power to require the production of tachograph records (either analogue charts or digital printouts, cards and equipment) at the roadside or at any premises.
 The police, and many DVSA officers, have the power to stop a goods or passenger carrying vehicle on the road.